schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Insufferable Salvation

-A hairdresser smokes a exaggeration at a anteroom.
+A hairdresser smokes an exaggeration at an anteroom.

 ## Well-chosen Christianity